-Reports of an alleged violation of NPRC-3235: Behavioral Code of Conduct for Students must be made within five (5) business days of an allegation or observation of an alleged violation, a complainant shall complete FORM-3235: Behavioral Code of Conduct for Students Online Complaint, providing written documentation of the incident and copies of any relevant documents, recordings, or other records related to the allegation.
+Reports of an alleged violation of NPRC-3235: Behavioral Code of Conduct for Students must be made within five (5) business days of an allegation or observation of an alleged violation.
+A Complainant shall complete the online Concern/Complaint form and select "Behavioral Code of Conduct Complaint" for academic student infractions, providing written documentation of the incident and copies of any relevant documents, recordings, or other records related to the allegation.

-After reviewing FORM-3235-01: Behavioral Code of Conduct for Students Online Complaint, the Director of Student Services will investigate within five (5) business days of the complaint's receipt.
-The investigation may include, but is not limited to, reviewing video recordings or relevant documents, communicating with the complainant or respondent, or communicating with other individuals as necessary.
-The investigation will include an examination of FORM-3235-02: Behavioral Code of Conduct for Students Incident Tracking to determine if this alleged violation is part of a repeated pattern of behavior for which progressive disciplinary action is warranted.
+After reviewing the online Behavioral Code of Conduct Complaint form, the Director of Student Services will investigate within five (5) business days of the complaint's receipt.
+The investigation may include, but is not limited to, reviewing video recordings or relevant documents, communicating with the Complainant or Respondent, or communicating with other individuals as necessary.
+The investigation will include an examination of FORM-3225-02: Academic Code of Conduct for Academic Students Incident Tracking to determine if this alleged violation is part of a repeated pattern of behavior for which progressive disciplinary action is warranted.
 The College will treat any complaint as alleged during the investigation process.

 The investigation will be completed, and its conclusion communicated to all involved parties through college-assigned email accounts, by the close of business on the fifteenth (15th) business day after receipt of the complaint.

-If the respondent is found to be in violation of NPRC-3235: Behavioral Code of Conduct for Students, disciplinary action may include recommendation for expulsion from the College as detailed in NPRC-3237: Suspension and Expulsion or other sanctions, including, but not limited to, exclusion from course(s), class meeting(s), education program(s) or related educational activity(ies), or college-sanctioned event(s).
+If the Respondent is found to be in violation of NPRC-3235: Behavioral Code of Conduct for Students, disciplinary action may include recommendation for expulsion from the College as detailed in NPRC-3237: Suspension and Expulsion or other sanctions, including, but not limited to, exclusion from course(s), class meeting(s), education program(s) or related educational activity(ies), or college-sanctioned event(s).

-Appeals regarding a decision of the Director of Students Services may be made to the Vice President of Academic and Student Affairs (VPASA) by providing a written statement through college-assigned email explaining the complaint, the decision, and the student's justification for requesting an appeal.
+Appeals regarding a decision of the Director of Students Services may be made to the Vice President of Academic and Student Affairs (VPASA).
+Appeals may be made by providing the applicable Vice President with a written statement through college-assigned email explaining the complaint, the decision, and the student's justification for requesting an appeal.
 This written statement must be provided by the student within five (5) business days following the issuance of the decision.